 The 15 best episodes of Phineas and Ferb

-Early on, every episode of Phineas and Ferb followed a strict formula: Each day of summer vacation, the titular stepbrothers (voiced by Vincent Martella and Thomas Brodie-Sangster) create something outlandish or fantastical — a gigantic roller coaster, a time machine, a fusion of summer and winter — while their older sister, Candace (Ashley Tisdale), tries to "bust" them by exposing the project to their mother (Caroline Rhea).
+Early on, every episode of Phineas and Ferb followed a strict formula.
+Each day of summer vacation, the titular stepbrothers (voiced by Vincent Martella and Thomas Brodie-Sangster) create something outlandish or fantastical — a gigantic roller coaster, a time machine, a fusion of summer and winter — while their older sister, Candace (Ashley Tisdale), tries to "bust" them by exposing the project to their mother (Caroline Rhea).
 Meanwhile, the boys' pet platypus, Perry, leads a double life as a secret agent, fighting the hapless evil scientist Dr. Heinz Doofenshmirtz (series co-creator Dan Povenmire), who constantly schemes to take over the Tri-State Area.
-The story lines converge when Perry and Doofenshmirtz's battle causes the boys' creation to vanish just before their mom can see it, to Candace's great dismay.
+The storylines converge when Perry and Doofenshmirtz's battle causes the boys' creation to vanish just before their mom can see it, to Candace's great dismay.

 Where, then, should a neophyte start?
 The assemblage below should serve as an excellent sampler platter, showcasing the best of the series and its various flavors.
-(One-hour specials were off limits, because it seemed unfair to compare 11-minute installments to super-size ones.)
+(One-hour specials were off-limits because it seemed unfair to compare 11-minute installments to super-size ones.)
 Read on for EW's picks for the 15 best episodes of Phineas and Ferb, and feel free to let loose a hearty "Curse you, Entertainment Weekly!" if you don't agree.

-15. "Hail Doofania!" (season 1, episode 26b)
+15. "Hail Doofania!"
+(Season 1, Episode 26b)

 Phineas and Ferb shifted into a new gear when it began to self-consciously subvert its own formula, and "Hail Doofania!" was one of the show's earliest attempts at this.
 While Doofenshmirtz engages in a Phineas-and-Ferb-esque project, constructing his own floating city off the coast of town, the boys build a "Rainbow-inator" to create a giant rainbow spanning the entire Tri-State Area.
 Doof's teenage daughter Vanessa (Olivia Olson) fills the Candace role, trying to prove to her mother (Allison Janney) that her dad is evil.
-(In an inspired touch highlighting the flip-flopped plots, the writers have a dry-cleaning mixup result in Candace and Vanessa wearing each other's signature outfits throughout the episode.)
+(In an inspired touch highlighting the flip-flopped plots, the writers have a dry-cleaning mixup, resulting in Candace and Vanessa wearing each other's signature outfits throughout the episode.)

-14. "Magic Carpet Ride" (season 3, episode 6b)
+14. "Magic Carpet Ride" (Season 3, Episode 6b)

 Most of Phineas and Ferb's songs were penned in-house, but for "Magic Carpet Ride," the creators brought in a ringer: Robert Lopez, the EGOT-winning songwriter behind Frozen and The Book of Mormon.
 The result was one of the show's finest numbers, "Aerial Area Rug," an affectionate spoof of the classic Disney tune "A Whole New World."
 The song is a series high point in and of itself, but the rest of this episode is no slouch, as Doofenshmirtz creates a "Stain-inator" to ruin a painting the town's mayor (who happens to be his brother) is unveiling, and Candace turns to fortune cookies for help busting her brothers.